CHIMB/linkrep/README.md

 interpret the tables and figures to assess for potential biases

-**Linkage Rate Summary**: Includes the linkage rate table which stratifies linkage rates by sociodemographic factors
+**Linkage Rate Summary**: Includes the linkage rate table which stratifies linkage rates by sociodemographic factors and other characteristics

 **Linkage Algorithm Summary**: If provided, includes tables and figures describing the linkage algorithm and its quality